mal-elbakry18/Hedieaty/README.md

 # Hedieaty

-**Hedieaty** is a gift list management app developed for a mobile programming course.
-It simplifies creating, managing, and sharing wish lists for occasions like birthdays, weddings, and holidays.
+**Hedieaty** is a gift list management app developed as part of a mobile programming course project.
+It streamlines the process of creating, managing, and sharing wish lists for various special occasions, including:

-Users can add gifts manually or via a barcode scanner, modify lists, and share them with friends and family.
-The app is built using Flutter and designed for deployment on App Store, Google Play, and Amazon App Store.
+- Birthdays
+- Weddings
+- Engagements
+- Graduations
+- Holidays

+### Technologies:
+- **Framework**: Flutter
+- **Deployment**: The app is designed for deployment on the following platforms:
+  - Apple App Store
+  - Google Play Store
+  - Amazon App Store